tercel-ai/a2a-samples/samples/python/hosts/a2a_multiagent_host/README.md

 uv run .
 ```

-This will starts the airbnb A2A server on http://localhost:10002
+This will starts the airbnb A2A server (port 10002).

 ## 2. Run Weather A2A Agent